| | ||||

 and cocktail parties and other tomfooleries.
 When he was announced as

-the winner, Evans, one of the profession's
+the winner, Evans, one of the Betty's

 bubbling happiness contrasted beautifully (dare I say "comically"?)